sympower/dt-data-load-tool/docs/website/docs/walkthroughs/add-incremental-configuration.md

     | 1 | Alice | 2024-07-01 00:00:00 |
     | 2 | Bob | 2024-07-02 00:00:00 |

-2. The Python code illustrates the process of loading data from an SQL source into BigQuery using the `dlt` pipeline.
+2. The Python code illustrates the process of loading data from an SQL source into BigQuery using the `data_load_tool` pipeline.
 Please note the `write_disposition = "append"`, with `created_at` being used as the incremental parameter.

     ```py
     def load_incremental_timestamp_table_resource() -> None:
         """Load a table incrementally based on created_at timestamp."""
-        pipeline = dlt.pipeline(
+        pipeline = data_load_tool.pipeline(
             pipeline_name="mysql_databasecdc",
             destination='bigquery',
             dataset_name="dlt_contacts",